Stroud Community Agriculture – a farm with opportunity

-- You will be required to undertake all aspects of veg growing including post harvest
+Undertake all aspects of veg growing including post-harvest

-- Plan a weekly veg share for 350 members (some vegetables are bought in to supplement the share).
+Plan and deliver a weekly veg share for 350 members.
+(Some vegetables are bought in to supplement the share)

 Skills and Abilities

-- Have several years experience of organic growing
+Have a several years’ experience of organic growing

-Please send a covering letter and copy of your CV to email@example.com.
-Deadline for application is 31st August, though early applications are encouraged.
+Please send a covering letter and copy of your CV to firstname.lastname@example.org.
 We will invite shortlisted applicants to come and join us for a trial day.